Argyria: Society and culture

-A prominent case involving the ingestion of colloidal silver was that of Stan Jones of Montana, a Libertarian candidate for the United States Senate in 2002 and 2006.
-The peculiar coloration of his skin was featured prominently in media coverage of his unsuccessful campaign, though Jones contended that the best-known photo was "doctored".
-Jones promised that he was not using his silvery complexion as a gimmick.
-His purposeful consumption of colloidal silver was a self-prescribed measure undertaken in response to fears that the Y2K problem would make antibiotics unavailable, an event that did not occur.
-He is reported to have said that given the chance to go back, he would do it again.
-He maintains that his good health, excepting the unusual skin tone, is the result of his use of colloidal silver.
+A prominent case involving the ingestion of colloidal silver was that of American Stan Jones, a Libertarian candidate for the United States Senate in 2002 and 2006.
+The peculiar coloration of his skin was featured prominently in media coverage of his unsuccessful campaign, though his supporters contended that the best-known photo was "doctored".
+Jones asserted that he was not using his silvery complexion as a gimmick.
+His purposeful consumption of colloidal silver was a self-prescribed measure undertaken in response to fears that the Y2K problem would make antibiotics unavailable — an event that did not occur.
+He is nevertheless reported to have said that given the chance to go back, he would do it again.
+He maintains that his supposed "good health", except for the unusual skin tone, is the result of his use of colloidal silver.

-In 2007, press reports described Paul Karason, an American man whose entire skin gradually turned blue after he took a homemade silver chloride colloid and used a silver salve on his face in an attempt to treat problems with his sinuses, dermatitis, acid reflux and other issues.
+In 2007, press reports described Paul Karason, an American man whose skin gradually turned blue after he took a homemade silver chloride colloid and used a silver salve on his face in an attempt to treat problems with his sinuses, dermatitis, acid reflux and other issues.
 At the time of the reports, Karason maintained his belief in silver's effectiveness and continued to take it, albeit in smaller doses.
 He died in 2013 of a heart attack; "a cause of death was not immediately known", but according to Jo Anna Karason, his estranged wife, "Paul Karason had suffered heart problems for years.
 He was a heavy smoker, despite undergoing triple bypass surgery about five years ago".

 Rosemary Jacobs is a prominent activist against alternative medicine.
-As a child, Jacobs was treated for allergies with nose drops that contained colloidal silver, and developed argyria as a result.
+As a child, Jacobs was treated for allergies with nose drops that contained colloidal silver and developed argyria as a result.
 Jacobs came to international attention after Paul Karason was on The Today Show in 2008.
-From 2010 to 2013, Jacobs posted about topics in health fraud, particularly naturopathy, on her blog.
+From 2010 to 2013, Jacobs posted about topics in health fraud, pseudoscience, and medical malpractice, particularly concerning naturopathies – such as colloidal silver – on her blog.

 Possible implications

 Although research is still not definitive, the literature has suggested that argyria can cause a decrement in kidney function.
 Additionally, a lack of night vision may be present.
-The lack of night vision would most likely be due to damaged rods in the eye, from the exposure to silver or silver dust particles in the ocular region.